Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

-We had a lazy morning, the children played with their tablets and Hubby and I lay in bed trying to get a few more minutes sleep until it was time to get ready and head downstairs for breakfast.
+We had a lazy morning, the children played with their tablets and Dave and I lay in bed trying to get a few more minutes sleep until it was time to get ready and head downstairs for breakfast.
 The breakfast service was buffet style and was busy but well managed.
 We were offered tea or coffee and then went to get breakfast.

 What was breakfast like at the Novotel Southampton?

-Hubby and I both had cooked breakfasts – and there was plenty of choice with bacon, eggs, sausages, tomatoes, mushrooms and beans as well as vegetarian options and even waffles.
+Dave and I both had cooked breakfasts – and there was plenty of choice with bacon, eggs, sausages, tomatoes, mushrooms and beans as well as vegetarian options and even waffles.

 The children stuck to fruit, yogurt and cereal but everything came with lots of varieties which kept them happy.
 Afterwards, we all shared a plate of pastries – the great way to end a hotel breakfast!

 We had a lovely stay at Novotel Southampton and it would be a great base for a weekend on the south coast and Southampton city centre is easily accesible from the hotel too.
 It even has a swimming pool and fitness centre to make more of your stay.
 The hotel was really family friendly – giving the children soft toys on our arrival – and we would definitely be happy to stay at Novotel again in the future.